pongasoft/re-edit/README.md

 Release Notes
 -------------

+* #### 1.4.2 - 2023/05/15

+- Added Help menu: displays the keyboard shortcuts
+- Uses re-mock 1.4.3 which means re-edit can be built without depending on the RE SDK

 * #### 1.4.1 - 2023/05/07

 - Added ability to load a project by simply dragging it from the Finder (resp.
 File Explorer) onto the main window